dalmo1991/superflexPy/doc/popular_models.rst

 The structure of M4 is simple and can be implemented directly in SuperflexPy without using connection elements.
-The figure shows, on the left, the structure as shown in the original M4 publication; on the right, the SuperflexPy implementation is shown.
+The figure shows, on the left, the structure as presented in the original M4 publication; on the right, the SuperflexPy implementation is shown.

 .. image:: pics/popular_models/M4.png
    :align: center

-The upstream element, the unsaturated reservoir (UR), is intended to represent runoff generation processes (e.g. separation between evaporation and runoff).
+The upstream element, i.e., the unsaturated reservoir (UR), is intended to represent runoff generation processes (e.g. separation between evaporation and runoff).
 It is controlled by the differential equation